The Pleasures of Empty Lots by Efe Murad

 Includes a street map by Begüm Tanrıverdi Bölükbaş

 Efe Murad was born and raised in Istanbul.
 He is the author of six books of poetry and the translator of six more, including the first complete translation of Ezra Pound’s Cantos into Turkish; volumes by the American poets Susan Howe, Lyn Hejinian, and C. K. Williams; and, together with Sidney Wade, Silent Stones (Talisman House, 2017), a collection of poems by the Turkish modernist Melih Cevdet Anday, which was awarded the “Meral Divitçi Prize for Turkish Poetry in Translation.”
-A scholar of Ottoman history and Islamic philosophy, he is currently a professor of history and religion at Wellesley College.
+A scholar of Ottoman history and Islamic philosophy, he teaches history and religion at Wellesley College.
 His ongoing practice melds mystical experience, paleography, found footage, and soundscapes.
 An Organ of Quality, a cycle of poems (translated from the Turkish by Murat Nemet-Nejat), will be published by Bored Wolves in 2022.